nriddiford/Investigating-structural-variation-in-cancer-genomes/README.md

 * Translocations
 * Tandem repeats
 * Copy number variants (CNVs)

+# Types of structural variation

+## Copy number variation

+See Zhao et al 2015 [^1]
+CNV refers to a type of intermediate-scale SVs with copy number changes involving a DNA fragment that is typically greater than one kilobases (Kb) and less than five mega- bases (Mb).
+In humans it is estimated that ~ 12% of the genome is subject to copy number change

 # Overview of detection strategies
 So far, the NGS-based CNV detection methods can be categorized into five different strategies, including: